antoneba/aesthetic-filta/aesthetic-filta/README.md

 # Aesthetic Filta

 A modern desktop application for enhancing bodybuilding photos with professional lighting filters.
+Connect with me on LinkedIn @ https://www.linkedin.com/in/benjaminantonetti/

 ## Features (Planned)